 Interior water and moisture

 These are the water sources that are already inside your house.
 They can be from various things like a leaking furnace, humidity from showers and cooking, and so on.
-Even a dryer that is not properly ventilated can cause moisture going into the air, giving a damp feel to the basement.
+Even a dryer that is not properly ventilated can cause moisture to go into the air, giving a damp feel to the basement.

 The most obvious culprit is a leaking water heater or a leaking flexible hose line under your sink that is going behind a wall.
 Ensure inspecting your water heater on top for leaks and looking around the bottom of the water heater for any leaking.